The Atelier Pigment Masterclass

 • Participate in a personalised portfolio-review session with Polka Magazine, where your work will be evaluated by the editorial team behind one of France’s leading photography publications and its associated gallery ecosystem.

-A man in a blazer and jeans stands with arms crossed, viewing a wall of aerial photographs or artworks in a gallery.
+A man in a black blazer and light-colored pants standing with arms crossed in front of a wall gallery of aerial photographs in a gallery or museum.

-• Professional photographer Maxime Riché will welcome you to his studio.
+• Be welcomed by professional photographer Maxime Riché into his own studio.
 There you can discover his fine art prints, observe his production process, and understand how his research and methodology influence the final result of his work.

 • Be guided into the most prestigious photographic institutions in Paris—including Magnum Gallery, Jeu de Paume, the MEP, and Le Bal— by the museums’ own curators and directors.
 At Henri Cartier-Bresson Foundation, participants will be given special entry to HCB’s own archives.
 The master class also includes visits to galleries such as Clémentine de la Feronnière, Galerie des Filles du Calvaire, and Polka.